Products for reduced hand functionGo to the Shop

 Frustrated by the limitations caused by weak grip or poor hand function?

 Active Hands make gripping aids that gently, yet firmly hold your hand into a gripping shape enabling you to hold tightly onto objects from hammers to garden tools; gym equipment to wii controllers; ski-outriggers to boat tillers; adaptive bike handles to musical instruments; and many more.
 Our gripping aids are designed so that the user can put them on independently.
-Our The Nightmare Before Christmas Key Holder for Wall Decorative, J is great for holding smaller items such as make-up brushes, personal care items, cutlery, pens and paintbrushes.
+Our Holiday Lighting Male or Female, Green or White Slip Plug, Zip P is great for holding smaller items such as make-up brushes, personal care items, cutlery, pens and paintbrushes.

 Our gripping aids are ideal for tetraplegic/quadriplegics, those with Cerebral Palsy, stroke recovery or any disability that affects hand function.
 Some of our products are also suitable for those with limb difference.

 Active Hands can give you more freedom – take a look at our How to section to give you more ideas on how you can increase your independence using our gripping products.

 I found a few other similar products that were cheaper but the quality of active hands products are far superior and worth the money.(Myotonic Muscular Dystrophy Type 1)

 Great stuff!!!
 Active hands products really makes a tetra’s life easier!
 Totally worth it(Tetra)

 This grip aid was for our disabled son to help him with gym exercises.
 We had tried two previous aids which did not do the job but your does exactly what it says on the tin.
 Thank you

 This group knows by internal experience what people with muscle handicaps need, and cleverly creates tools for addressing their needs.
 The tools are good quality and well made.